manuvazquez/gift-wrapper/README.md

 * to write latex formulas directly
 * to easily/seamlessly include images

-The most challenging point is the last one.
+The most interesting point is probably the last one.

 ## Requirements